HTTP Receiver

 Usage notes

-Keep the following in mind when working with HTTP POST requests:
+Keep the following in mind when working with the HTTP Receiver feed:

 • Send HTTP POST requests as plain text.